 - Some plants and yoghurts

 - Breakfast cereals

 - Some types of spread

 Calcium is another important nutrient that is essential to your body for strong bones.
-Moreover, calcium is important until the age of 25, as bones are growing.
 It is comparatively difficult to have a calcium-rich diet from a dairy eater.
 Therefore, it is important to choose dairy alternatives, such as:

 - Red kidney beans

 Omega-3 is an important nutrient for improving heart health.
 As people with diabetes are always at a higher risk of diabetes, it is needed for them to include foods rich in omega-3 to be part of their diet.
 Plant-based foods that are high in omega-3 are: